 Publication and posting of the ordinance by the Town Clerk;

 Pursuant to Wis.
-Stats.
-60.62, the Town Clerk shall forward the amendment to the County Clerk for consideration by the Marathon County Board of Supervisors.
+Stat. § 60.62, the Town Clerk shall forward the amendment to the County Clerk for consideration by the Marathon County Board of Supervisors.

 Approval by the County Board.